Silvia Monfort: Cinema

-Monfort made her film debut in Les Anges du péché (Angels of Sin) directed by Robert Bresson, who often cast non-professional actors.
+Monfort made her film debut in Les Anges du péché (Angels of Sin) directed by Robert Bresson, who would often cast non-professional actors.
 In 1948, she portrayed Édith de Berg in Jean Cocteau’s adaptation of L'Aigle à deux têtes, appearing alongside Edwige Feuillère and Jean Marais.

-In 1955 Agnès Varda, then a photographer at the TNP, directed her first feature film, La Pointe Courte — regarded as a forerunner of the French New Wave cinema.
+In 1955 Agnès Varda, who was a photographer for the TNP at the time, directed her first feature film, La Pointe Courte — often regarded as a forerunner of the French New Wave cinema.
 Recalling Monfort's involvement, Varda said: “She joined the project with enthusiasm and professionalism,” adding, “I truly believe she was happy to fight for a cinema of the future.”

 After her separation from Maurice Clavel, Monfort shared her life with film director Jean-Paul Le Chanois and appeared in several of his productions.
 Despite an arm injury, she played a Polish prisoner under Le Chanois's direction in Les Évadés (1955) opposite François Périer and Pierre Fresnay.
 She also co-starred with Jean Gabin and Nicole Courcel in Le Cas du Docteur Laurent (1957) and appeared in Par-dessus le mur (1961), a drama exploring parent-child relationships.

 Monfort also appeared as Éponine in Les Misérables (1958), directed by Le Chanois, alongside Gabin and Bourvil.
 In 1962, she played Myrtille, a Romani girl, in Mandrin with Georges Rivière and Georges Wilson.
-This film marked the conclusion of both her cinematic career and her partnership with Le Chanois.
+This film concluded her cinematic career and her partnership with Le Chanois.

 On the road

-During the 1960s Monfort toured with Jean Danet's travelling theatre company, the Tréteaux de France, performing both classical and contemporary plays.
-On 23 June 1965, Silvia wrote to Pierre Gruneberg: "I've convinced Danet to schedule a series of performances in September of The Prostitute and Suddenly, Last Summer under a big top around Paris (this way, the inconveniently returning directors will be able to see it there if necessary).
+During the 1960s, Monfort toured with Jean Danet's travelling theatre company, the Tréteaux de France, performing both classical and contemporary plays.
+On June the 23rd 1965, Silvia wrote to Pierre Gruneberg: "I've convinced Danet to schedule a series of performances in September of The Prostitute and Suddenly, Last Summer under a big top around Paris (this way, the inconveniently returning directors will be able to see it there if necessary).
 Oh, I would have done what I could."

-Monfort maintained extensive correspondence, writing at least once, sometimes several times a day, to her companion Pierre Gruneberg, later published as Letters to Pierre.
-Danielle Netter, assistant director, wrote: "The Tréteaux de France, was an extraordinary theatrical tool that gave us the occasion to present Sophocles and other dramatic poets before the tenants of the HLM, and one evening to hear a spectator declare at the end of Electra to Silvia 'It's as beautiful as a Western!', which filled our tragedienne with joy."
+Monfort maintained extensive correspondence, writing daily to her companion Pierre Gruneberg, later published as Letters to Pierre.
+Danielle Netter, assistant director, wrote: "The Tréteaux de France, was an extraordinary theatrical tool that gave us the occasion to present Sophocles and other dramatic poets before the tenants of the HLM.
+And to hear a spectator declare to Silvia: 'It's as beautiful as a Western!' one evening, at the end of Electra, filled our tragedienne with joy."